Hearing tests and assessments

 A basic listening screening usually takes no more than 15 minutes and uses pure tones (specific, calibrated beeps) to gauge if you have a hearing loss or fall within the normal hearing range.
 Because these checks are brief and rely on you communicating your hearing responses accurately, they are not recommended for children under 16 years of age.
 Those below this age threshold or requiring more detailed assessments would be better to have a full hearing assessment.

-A selection of detailed audiology tests (including tones and speech to determine your ability to detect sounds and discriminate between them).
+In a hearing assessment, your audiologist will take you through a selection of detailed audiology tests, including tones and speech, to determine your ability to detect sounds and discriminate between them.
 Pressure testing or ‘immittance’ is also used to measure the health of your ear drum and middle ear.
 These tests are suitable for all adults and children as young as 2½ years.
 Younger children may require us to refer them to the hospital for specialist tests.

 Cochlear Implant and Bone-Anchored Hearing Aid Assessments